There are currently no vacancies at MIF. Please check back soon.

-MIF has commissioned, produced and presented world premieres by artists including Björk, Steve McQueen, Robert Wilson, Sharmeen Obaid Chinoy, Jeremy Deller, Wayne McGregor, Maxine Peake, Boris Charmatz, The xx, Zaha Hadid Architects, Thomas Ostermeier, Damon Albarn, Punchdrunk, Elbow and Marina Abramović.
+Over the last 12 years, MIF has commissioned, produced and presented world premieres by a wide range of international artists including Björk, Steve McQueen, Robert Wilson, Sharmeen Obaid-Chinoy, Jeremy Deller, Wayne McGregor, Maxine Peake, Boris Charmatz, The xx, Zaha Hadid Architects, Thomas Ostermeier, Damon Albarn, FKA twigs, Punchdrunk, Elbow and Marina Abramović.

-MIF works closely with venues, festivals and other cultural organisations around the world, whose financial and creative input helps to make many of these projects possible and ensures that work made at MIF goes on to be seen around the world.
-The Festival also works widely within Manchester with a new initiative called My Festival – a community of creative people from all backgrounds, ages and corners of the city who are forging closer connections with MIF.
+MIF works closely with venues, festivals and other cultural organisations around the world, whose financial and creative input helps to make many of its projects possible and ensures that work made at MIF goes on to be seen across the globe.
+The Festival also works widely within Manchester, with a new initiative called My Festival – a community of creative people from all backgrounds, ages and corners of the city who are forging closer connections with MIF.

-The Factory will be a new kind of large-scale multi-arts venue in the heart of Manchester.
-Designed by world renowned architecture practice OMA and with an ambitious vision inspired by MIF, Factory will be capable of making and presenting the widest range of art forms under one roof spanning 13,500 square metres of floor space.
+The Factory, set to open in 2020, will be a new kind of large-scale multi-arts venue.
+Designed by world renowned architecture practice OMA and with an ambitious vision inspired by MIF, The Factory will be capable of making and presenting the widest range of art forms under one roof spanning 13,500 square metres of floor space.